jarrodmillman/rcsds/_sources/standard/git-intro.txt

 Local, single-user, branching workflow
 ======================================

-Before understanding what a Git **branch** is, we need to revist the idea of a **head**.
+Before understanding what a Git **branch** is, we need to revisit the idea of a **head**.
 As discussed Git labels every commit with cryptographic signature called a hash.
 These hashs can be considered to uniquely identify every commit and are used to verify that the contents of the commit and